abhichou4/blog/_posts/2021-08-06-Process-Synchronization-In-DS.md

 #### Limitations of Turn Method

 This is both mutually exclusive and ensures progress.
-But an edge-case would be, if the processes context switch at line `wantsToEnter[i] = true;` both the process will be marked interested in entering.
+But an edge-case would be, if the processes context switch at line `wantsToEnter[i] = true` both the process will be marked interested in entering.
 This will cause a deadlock.

 #### Peterson's Algorithm